olegromanchuk/covid2019/README.md

 ### TODO specific
+- [ ] sort desc by id campaigns in frontend
 - [ ] remove role "removeme"
 - [ ] add role for EC2 to use SES and fix cloudformation
 - [ ] add HELP description for structuture of covid_recorded_human_backup.wav